Sean Farrell

 Teaching Interests

-As a historian of the British Isles, I teach survey courses on Late Medieval and Early Modern England, Scotland and Wales, Modern Britain and Modern Ireland.
-In my upper division and graduate courses, I'm particularly interested in exploring questions of empire and nation, so most of my courses revolve around those broad themes.
+As a historian of the British Isles, I teach survey courses on Late Medieval and Early Modern England, Scotland, and Wales, Modern Britain, and Modern Ireland.
+In my upper-division and graduate courses, I explore themes of empire and nation, focusing on how these concepts shaped historical narratives and political structures.
+My courses aim to make connections between the past and contemporary societal questions.

 Courses Taught